 • St. Croix: This island doesn't have the massive shopping development of St. Thomas, but its merchandise has never been more wide-ranging than it is today.
-Even though most cruise ships call at Frederiksted, with its urban mall, our favorite shops are in Christiansted, which boasts many one-of-a-kind boutiques and a lot of special finds.
-Prices are about the same here as on St. Thomas.
-See chapter 27.
+Even though most cruise ships call at Frederiksted, with its

-12 The Best Nightlife
+14 The Best Nightlife